neamax/MadTapChangelog/readme.md

     - Minor Performance Enhancements
 </span>
 <span style="margin-bottom: 1vw;">
-    - Fixed: Pills minigame low-end catch was considered as a miss
+    - Fixed: the Pills minigame low-end catch was considered as a miss
 </span>
 <span style="margin-bottom: 1vw;">
     - Fixed: Gangs coins pool will not contain the coins that user collected from their referrals